oconnor663/bao/docs/spec.md

 nodes (chunks) with the **node depth** parameter.
-BLAKE2's parameters are functionally similar to the frame bits used in the paper, in that two inputs with different parameters always produce a different hash, though the parameters are implemented as tweaks to the IV rather than concatenating them with the input.
+BLAKE2's parameters are functionally similar to the frame bits used in the paper, in that two inputs with different parameters always produce a different hash, though the parameters are implemented as tweaks to the IV rather than by concatenating them with the input.
 Because chunks are domain-separated from parent nodes, adding children to a chunk is always invalid.
 That, coupled with the fact that parent nodes are always full and never have room for more children, means that adding nodes to a valid tree is always invalid.

 Note that we could have established tree decodability without relying on domain separation, by referring to the length counter appended to the root node.
 Since the layout of the tree is entirely determined by the input length, adding children without changing the length can never be valid.
-However, this approach raises troubling questions about what happens when the length counter overflows.
+However, this approach raises troubling questions about what would happen if the length counter overflowed.
 It's easy to say in theory that such trees would be invalid, but implementations in the real world might tend to produce them rather than aborting, and that could lead to collisions in practice.
-Although we chose the counter size to be impossible to overflow with serial input, a clever sparse file application could exploit symmetry in the interior of the tree to hash an astronomically large file of mostly zeros (more discussion of sparse files in the Design Rationales below).
-Also, future tree hashes modeled on Bao might choose to use a smaller counter, without realizing that the size of the counter is a security requirement.
-Relying on domain separation as we do above is more robust in all of these ways, and it has no performance cost.
+Although the 8-byte counter is large enough that overflowing it is unrealistic for most implementations, it's within reach of powerful distributed systems like the one Google Research used to break SHA-1.
+A clever sparse file application could also exploit symmetry in the interior of the tree to hash an astronomically large file of mostly zeros (more discussion of sparse files in the Design Rationales below).
+Domain separation avoids all of these problems, and in BLAKE2 it has no performance cost.

 **Message completeness** is of course a basic design requirement of the encoding format, and all the bits of the format are included in the tree.
 (The